William J. Oswald: Early life, military service, and education

 Oswald was born in King City, California in 1919.
-He grew up on a ranch in that area, where the arid climate stoked his interest in water supplies, wastewater treatment, and water use.
+He grew up on a ranch, where the arid climate stoked his interest in water supplies, wastewater treatment, and water use.
 In World War II, he served in the Army Air Forces and was responsible for water safety at one of the D-Day invasion camps.
 Oswald remained in the Army in Europe after the war, working in a hospital where he cared for patients suffering from waterborne ailments and met his lifelong wife, an American nurse.
 Returning home to California, he obtained a degree in civil engineering from the University of California, Berkeley in 1950 on the G.I.
 Bill.
 He then continued his studies and was awarded an M.S.
 (1951) and Ph.D.
 (1957) in sanitary engineering, biology and public health.
 Oswald joined the faculty of the university the same year and went on to become a full professor in 1970.
 He remained in the position his entire career, staying on as an emeritus professor after his retirement.